quanser/Quanser_Interactive_Labs_Resources/docs/source/Objects/person_library.rst

 Description
 ^^^^^^^^^^^

-People are considered "actors" in the Virtual Self Driving Car Studio.
+People are considered "actors" in the Virtual Self-Driving Car Studio.
 The person library controls the people placed in the Virtual Self Driving Car Studio workspaces of the Quanser Interactive Labs.

 See the tutorial to get a better understanding of using cameras in the Quanser Interactive Labs.